Images by Matt SaGurney

 Completed August 2020

-Imagine that Artpark’s lower parking lot is transformed into an expansive canvas of colorful playfulness that expresses universal connections of our shared humanity.
-This expression will take form in a mural of painted areas on the parking lot surface.
+This public art project has transformed Artpark’s lower parking lot (Lot D, South 4th Street entrance) into an expansive canvas of colorful playfulness that expresses universal connections of our shared humanity.

 About Artpark Bridges

 Artpark Bridges is a year-round community engagement program dedicated to providing people of diverse backgrounds and abilities with empowerment, integration, healing and creative expression tools through drama, dance, visual art, music and interactive initiatives.
 Participants come from community organizations throughout the Buffalo-Niagara region.
 People Inc., Western New York's leading non-profit human services agency, is a key partner on this project.
 Click here for more information on Artpark Bridges.